 Christmas in Rome is typically less crowded than Easter, but still a very popular time to visit Rome and the Vatican City.
 Although the weather is chilly (average temperatures from late November to early January range from a low of 35 F to a high of 62 F), the atmosphere is festive and warm thanks to Christmas markets, especially in Piazza Navona, and a host of musical pageants and performances at area churches and theaters.

 Many travelers prefer to wait until the shoulder season to visit Rome.
 This season, which falls between the high and low seasons, happens twice a year: April to June and September to October.
 Weather-wise, this is a wonderful time to visit Rome: days are mild and nights are cool.
 In the past, hoteliers and tour operators were more likely to offer travel deals during the shoulder season.
 In recent years, however, many tourists have figured out that the so called shoulder season is a fine time to visit the Eternal City.
 As a result, it can actually be more difficult to find lodging or discounts during this time than during the traditional high season.
 Visitors who wish to visit Rome during this time should plan their trips far in advance to avoid disappointment.

 The Low Season

 November and February are the least popular months in which to visit Rome.
 November is typically the rainiest month of the year and February can be miserably chilly.
+January (after January 6) and March (prior to Easter week) are also low season.
 However, travelers to Rome during this time will be rewarded with lower hotel rates, near-empty museums, and the chance to observe Rome as the Romans do.